mporter-gre/Calculation-of-Feature-Volumes-of-Biofilms/README.md

 # Calculation-of-Feature-Volumes-of-Biofilms

-The purpose of this code is to return Volume Images and their sums from a dataset of intensity images on an OMERO server.
+The purpose of this code is to return Volume Images and their sums from a dataset of intensity images on an OMERO server into Matlab.

 [volumes, volSum]= volumeUnderBiofilm(session, dsId);